 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the routine inquiries we see at D & K Heating Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at D & K Heating Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the equipment that moves the air throughout your home, called the blower.
 It is usually set inside the home and operates with both the heating and cooling parts of your HVAC system.
 If you take a quick glance at an air handler, it may closely resemble a furnace.
 Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.